messerc/trial-error/source/_posts/test2.md

 A couple of key things have now happened.

-* In your package.json file, you will see that Webpack now makes an appearance as a dependency.
+* In your package.json file, you will see that Webpack has been added as a dependency.

 ```json
 {